sje30/schol2018/innovations.md

 that should promote reproducibility.

-**Preregistration papers.** An encouraging response to this crisis has been the adoption of preregistratation papers [Nosek 2018].
+**Preregistration papers.** An encouraging response to this crisis has been the adoption of preregistration papers [Nosek 2018].
 These papers typically describe the introduction and methods sections of a paper, and are peer-reviewed *before* the study is actually performed.
 This allows reviewers to improve the study design and commits